gob123th/enablement-dynatrace-log-ingest-101/docs/5-configure-dynatrace.md

 ![Dynatrace Logs](./img/configure-dynatrace_logs_query_dynatrace_logs.png)

+!!! tip "Troubleshooting Observability issues with Dynatrace"
     These logs can help with troubleshooting any observability issues on the Kubernetes cluster.
 However, it is the Log Module that is collecting these logs, so if the Log Module is not working - the logs won't be shipped to Dynatrace!

 ## Configure OpenPipeline